golemfactory/golem-docs/src/pages/docs/creators/index.md

 # Welcome to Golem: Power Your Creations

-The Golem Network is place where your innovative ideas transform into reality on a decentralized computing platform.
-Here, you'll harness the collective power of global computing resources to build, deploy, and manage applications, services or models with unparalleled efficiency and scale.
+The Golem Network is place where your innovative ideas transform into reality.
+Here, you'll harness the collective power of global computing resources.

-Whether you're coding in JavaScript, Python or leveraging no-code solutions, Golem facilitates your access to a vast, decentralized computational network.

 ## How do you want to create?